SAMHSA Internship Program

 - Grant management

 This is a fully funded program sponsored by SAMHSA.
 Sponsorship covers the cost of the program, housing (if needed) and roundtrip travel to and from the internship site city.
 You will be responsible for living expenses and local transportation.
-However, a stipend will be provided to help alleviate these expenses.
+However, a stipend of $5,000-$8,000, depending on the length of the semester, will be provided to help alleviate these expenses.

 Housing and Living

-Fully furnished housing is provided by TWC for all participants who need it.
-Housing is arranged near the internship site.
+Fully furnished housing near the internship site is provided by TWC for all participants who need it.
 Housing accommodations can, and typically do, require shared-living arrangements with other interns.
 Every effort is made to arrange housing near essential amenities like grocery stores, public transit and medical facilities.

 You may be eligible to receive academic credit for your participation in this program.
 However, credits are determined and awarded by each university.
 You are responsible for arranging any academic credit through your college or university.
+TWC is also willing to work with those who may have practicum or fieldwork requirements.
 You should discuss arrangements with your institution, prior to starting the program and let TWC know the specific requirements of your university.

 Dates and Deadlines